 This may come as a surprise to some, but keeping proper documentation of hours worked by employees is actually the law.
 The federal Fair Labor Standards Act (FLSA) requires employers to keep records of time worked.

-According to buckleybeal.com, there has been a record high number of wage and hour lawsuits being filed.
+According to buckleybeal.com, there has been a record-high number of wage and hour lawsuits being filed.
 According to a recent survey, the tally of new Fair Labor Standards Act (FLSA) cases has risen above 7,700, a new record.

 What if you have exempt or non-exempt employees?
 Well, I am happy you asked because there is a difference.
-If you have non-exempt (hourly employee), the U.S. Department of Labor (DOL) requires a minimum recording of employee time cards for at least 3 years for each employee.
+If you have a non-exempt (hourly employee), the U.S. Department of Labor (DOL) requires a minimum recording of employee time cards for at least 3 years for each employee.
 So this means that you are required by law to track and maintain hourly employees’ time for three years for all hourly waged employees.
 If you are interested in learning more regarding exempt and nonexempt employees visit the Department of Labor website.

 Hold employees and workers accountable for their time